ThanhNguyen-AIDL/autotool/README.md

    - Configure automated posting tasks
    - Set intervals for task execution
    - Monitor task execution through logs
-   - **Tagging Main Account in CMC Posts**: In the Task Manager, enter a main account tag (e.g., @mainaccount) in the 'Main Account Tag' field.
-When posting to CMC, the system will add:

-     follow our channel at
+   - **Tagging Main Account in CMC Posts**: In the Task Manager, enter a main account tag (e.g., `@mainaccount`).
+When posting to CMC, the system prepends `follow our channel at @mainaccount` ahead of the generated body.
-     @mainaccount

-   before the main post content, each on a separate line.

 4. **Cooldown Management**
    - Configure rate limits per computer and category